The Spotless Class Action is ongoing, and trial is set to commence on 29 June 2020 before Justice Murphy.

 In giving guidance for the coming year, Spotless stated that it expected its results for the financial year ending 30 June 2016 (FY16) to “materially exceed” its FY15 results (across revenue, EBITDA and NPAT) and endorsed market consensus expectations for FY16 NPAT (broker consensus at the time was for FY16 NPAT of between $161m and 161.5m) (the FY16 Guidance).

 On 25 August 2015, PEP sold down its remaining shares in the company through a block trade worth approximately $374 million.
-On the same day, a number of Spotless executives and board members sold down significant blocks of shares, including the CEO Bruce Dixon, who sold down over 6 million shares, and the COO, Vita Pepe, who sold down over 14 million shares.
+On the same day, a number of Spotless executives and board members also sold down significant blocks of shares.

 In late September 2015, Vita Pepe retired as Spotless’ COO.